jackpine/collision/_posts/2015-08-13-dangerous-intersections-how-to.md

 Inspect the attributes table of that new layer, sort by count, and *viola*.
 LA's most dangerous intersections for cyclists.

-If you had any questions, or comments lease let us know so we can improve this article.
+If you had any questions, or comments please
+<a href="mailto:info@jackpine.me">let us know</a>
+so we can improve this article.
 Also, we'd love to help you get involved in doing analysis with this data yourself.